Making ethics the beating heart(s) of our business

 by Sarah

 One sunny morning earlier this year, Matt and I made a giant pot of Chemex and conducted a series of exercises to determine our brand.
-Covering our newly-tiled kitchen walls with post-it notes helped us better understand our shared values, priorities, and motivators.
+Covering the kitchen walls with post-it notes helped us better understand our shared values, priorities, and motivators.
 A theme that kept coming up was ethics.

 We've both spent a long time working for big tech companies, watching technology become more interwoven in people's everyday lives.
 Many of these changes are improvements for the better, but others have the potential to create harm.
 The tech industry often gets so excited about what we can do that we sometimes don't stop to ask ourselves if we should do it.